cjdev2/kafka-rx/README.md

 }
 ```

-If you can afford possible gaps in message processing you can also use kafka's automatic offset commit behavior, but you are encouraged to manage commits yourself.
+If you can afford possible gaps in record processing you can also use kafka's automatic offset commit behavior, but you are encouraged to manage commits yourself.

-In general you should aim for idempotent processing, where it is no different to process a message once or many times.
-In addition, remember that messages are delivered across different topic partitions in a non-deterministic order.
+In general you should aim for idempotent processing, where it is no different to process a record once or many times.
+In addition, remember that records are delivered across different topic partitions in a non-deterministic order.
 If this is important you are encouraged to process each topic partition as an individual stream to ensure there is no interleaving.

 ```scala
 val numStreams = numPartitions